PRPetkov22/PRPetkov22-my-first-repo/README.md

 # My fisrt  repository
-## This is my first repository on GitHubGOigid git
+## This is my first repository on GitHubGOI